Jira to Azure DevOps Migration

 Migrating historical data requires a migration license, as integration licenses alone do not support this functionality.
 Migration licenses are billed separately.

-To purchase a license, visit our and select the "Migration" tab.
-You can also contact our team via the for assistance.
+To purchase a license, visit our Pricing Page and select the "Migration" tab.
+You can also contact our team via the Help Center for assistance.

 Before purchasing, we encourage you to test the process using our trial version, which allows: